CAES-WebTeam/caes-faculty-2023/tribe-events-calendar/readme.md

 * When the block is first inserted, the user can click the "Choose" button to select a grid pattern design option.
 * The grid pattern code can be found here: [../patterns/caes-tribe-events-list.php](../patterns/caes-tribe-events-list.php)

+## /tribe-events-categories-list

+This folder contains our custom block for displaying a list of event categories from Tribe's "The Events Calendar" plugin.
+Before developing in this directory, install the packages with npm, and then run `npm run build` in the directory to build it.

 ## /tribe-events-display-date

 This folder contains our custom block for displaying the event date in an event feed.
 It uses `@wordpress/scripts` dev dependencies.
-Before using, install the packages with npm, and then run `npm run build` in this directory to build it.
+Before developing in this directory, install the packages with npm, and then run `npm run build` in the directory to build it.